klevo/locport/README.md

 A single project can have zero, one or multiple domains associated to it.

 To add the project to **locport**, simply `locport index [PATH]`.
-Now you can overview hosts and ports and easily discover conflicts across any number of projects.
+Now you can overview hosts and ports with `locport list` and easily discover conflicts across any number of projects.

 ## Usage